mangalam-research/salve/README.rst

 should happen depends on the structure of the editor.
-The ``clone()`` method and the code it depends on has been optimized since early versions of salve, but it is possible to call it too often, resulting in a slower validation speed than could be attainable with less aggressive cloning.
+The ``clone()`` method and the code it depends on has been optimized since early versions of salve, but it is possible to call it too often, resulting in a slower validation speed than could be attained with less aggressive cloning.

 Overbroad Possibilities